markbastian/keg-party/README.md

 - [ ] User spaces/channels
 - [ ] Collaborative tap comments
 - [ ] Drill-down/explore individual tap data
+- [ ] When you sign up, show a page with a hint (copyable code?) for how to setup your tap target

 Architecture & Tech debt:
 - [ ] Create protocols for db ops to hide implementation (e.g. users and taps)